dadavidson/dadavidson.github.io/_posts/2023-01-02-how-to-install-proxmox.md

 feature-img: https://i.imgur.com/vUktdH4.jpg
 ---

 In this article, we will learn how to install [Proxmox](https://www.proxmox.com/en/).
-Proxmox is Debian-based  open-source virtualization platform.
+Proxmox is an Debian-based  open-source virtualization environment.

 In short it is a direct alternative to VMware's ESXI.
 Essentially it allows you to create and manage up different virtual machines as well as containers.
 Proxmox is a what virtualization guys call a type-1 hypervisor.
 If you want to learn more about the two different types of hypervisors I suggest watching this [video](https://www.youtube.com/watch?v=UEk0CKoeUnA) for a detailed explanation.
 For now just know that a type 1 hypervisor is a bare metal virtualization platform that can run different operating systems virtually.